“I’ve had the privilege of taking inspiration from successful and inspiring women”: celebrating the day of women and

 Have you experienced any gender-based barriers or biases in your career?

 In my career, I have had the privilege of working with and taking inspiration from successful women.
-Although things are quite equal, we still see more senior levels going to men.
+Unfortunately, although things are quite equal, we still see more senior levels going to men.

-I think this in part is due to the preference, need, or expectation for many women to spend more time at home with young children, in this time men are building their careers, so they advance more quickly.
+I think this is partly due to the preference, need, or expectation for many women to spend more time at home with young children.
+Meanwhile, men build their careers, so they advance more quickly.
 For me, the family and life balance can be difficult.
 At Atlas Antibodies, my manager is also female.

 What advice would you give to other women and girls in science to help them in their careers?

 Find the thing that motivates you as an individual and chase them!
-Even though it is challenging, and a challenge I am experiencing right now, you should take the time to have a balanced family and home life if you want to.
-I think if more women demand this then things can improve.
-I would also give the advice to never feel afraid to ask the questions you want to ask, small or large.
+Even though it is challenging and a challenge I am experiencing right now, you should take the time to have a balanced family and home life if you want to.
+I think if more women demand this, then things can improve.
+I would also advise never to feel afraid to ask the questions you want to ask, small or large.

 Therese Brooling, master's student

 Could you start by telling me about your role?

 I’m doing my master’s thesis on a new Protein Analysis method.
-I’ve been here for three weeks so I’m still very new!
-The project is cool as I get to be in the cell lab and the IHC lab and I get to be involved in the process from start to finish.
-There are limited people who know this technology so cool to be part of this.
+I’ve been here for three weeks, so I’m still very new!
+The project is cool as I get to be in the cell lab and the IHC lab, and I get to be involved in the process from start to finish.
+Some limited people know this technology, so cool to be part of this.

 Tell me a bit about your background.
 How did you get into this kind of role?